crashka/ratio-math/README.md

-We make a tweak to the script to allow us to exclude the ratios at the extremities from consideration, to see how close ratios from the middle of the pack can get (even if not the absolute closest), and whether a discernable pattern will emerge for *where* the closest midpack ratios turn out to be in the domain space.
+We make a tweak to the script to allow us to exclude the ratios at the extremities from consideration, to see how close ratios from the middle of the pack can get (even if not the absolute closest), and whether a discernible pattern will emerge for *where* the closest midpack ratios turn out to be in the domain space.
 The midpack solution for our `max_denom = 152` case is revealed to be the ratio pair of `51/152` and `50/149`, with a difference of `0.00004415`.
 This is pretty darn close to the best extremity case